-Capital assets are stated at cost, less accumulated amortization.
+Capital assets are recorded at cost, less accumulated amortization.
 Amortization rates are reviewed periodically to ensure they are aligned with estimates of the remaining economic useful lives of the associated capital assets.
-Amortization is provided over the estimated useful lives of the assets, using the following methods and annual rates:
+Amortization is provided over the estimated useful lives of the assets, using the following bases and annual rates:

-Asset Basis Rate Furniture and equipment Common Grounds furniture and Declining balance 20% equipment Independent Centre Declining balance Declining balance and 20% maependent Centre straight-line 4% or 15 years
+Asset Basis Rate Computers Furniture and equipment Independent Centre - Building Declining balance Declining balance Straight-line 20% 20% 15 years Independent Centre - Building improvements Declining balance 4%